jonascarpay/apecs/tutorials/GoingFast.md

 All I want to say is this: the bar for apecs to be fast is not as high as you might think.

 Second, Haskell turns out to be particularly suited for writing an ECS in.
-This might surprise you, as Haskell is garbage collected, functional, and only has immutable values.
+This might surprise you, as Haskell is garbage collected, functional, lazy by default, pure, and only has immutable values.
 The reason Haskell gets to be fast is that Haskell's type system allows an ECS to be defined in terms of small primitive functions and corresponding semantics.
 This is good, first of all, because GHC is really good at turning compositions of small functions into fast code.
 The second reason is that this means that we can compose Stores, as long as we promise to preserve those semantics.